2 men killed, woman wounded in southern New Jersey shooting

 SALEM CITY, N.J.
-(AP) - Police on Thursday were seeking a suspect after two men were killed and a woman was wounded in a shooting in southern New Jersey.
+(AP) - Police are searching for a suspect in a shooting in southern New Jersey early Thursday that left two men dead and a woman injured.

-the shooting occurred early Thursday in a home on Thompson Street, Police Chief John Pelura III posted on Facebook.
+The shooting occurred in a home on Thompson Street, Police Chief John Pelura III posted on Facebook.

 According to Pelura, authorities have identified a suspect and the investigation was ongoing in cooperation with the county prosecutor’s office and state police.